Group tour operator for Cantabria, Spain

 Bilbao Sightseeing

 Meet up with a local guide in Bilbao for a panoramic city tour by coach.
 Bilbao is the largest city in the Basque region and is also known as ‘The City of the Guggenheim’.
-Many historic and cultural highlights will be seen on the tour before spending the rest of the day at leisure.
+Many historic and cultural highlights will be seen on the tour before spending the rest of the day at leisure to explore.

 Perhaps enjoy a more in depth visit of the famous Guggenheim Museum or take the Artxanda Funicular railway from downtown Bilbao to the summit of the nearby Artxanda Mountain, which has a park, several restaurants, a hotel, a sports complex and panoramic views of the city, or enjoy a relaxing river cruise, visit La Ribera Market, a beautiful building where you can sample a selection of pintxos and Txakoli wine.
 Stroll around the famous “Seven Streets” of the Old Town and discover iconic buildings such as the Cathedral or the elegant theatre inspired by the Paris Opera House, the Arriaga, and a mix of shops and cafes.